Vanessa Hudgens Is Starring In A Royal Netflix Rom-Com, And Twitter Thinks It’s A Ripoff Of A Barbie Movie

 — David Bourne (@DavidBourne1978) June 17, 2018

-Others pointed out that the movie’s plot is similar to that of past films including the 2011 Selena Gomez flick Monte Carlo and the direct-to-DVD Barbie movie, The Princess and the Pauper.
+Others pointed out that the movie’s plot is similar to that of past films, including the 2011 Selena Gomez flick Monte Carlo and the direct-to-DVD Barbie movie, The Princess and the Pauper.
 The latter is based on the classic Mark Twain story, The Prince and the Pauper.
 According to IMDb, the Barbie version adds a love story and a kidnapping.

 “The Pauper features Barbie in an exciting dual role as a princess and a poor village girl – two girls who look amazingly alike.
 The girls’ paths are fated to cross when Princess Anneliese is captured and Erika, her look-alike, must try to save her,” reads the movie’s plot summary.
 “Can Erika pretend to be the Princess and foil her captor, the evil Preminger?
 And what of the handsome King Dominick, who falls in love with Erika, mistaking her for Princess Anneliese?”